 Several vulture populations in Africa have declined by up to 95% over the last few decades.
 The critical nature of this rapid decrease was highlighted when parties to the Convention on Migratory Species (CMS) adopted the Multi-species Action Plan to Conserve African-Eurasian Vultures (Vulture MsAP).
 Unlike the Asian Vulture Crisis, where the veterinary drug diclofenac was responsible for the collapse, there appear to be multiple drivers of the African Vulture Crisis, with the importance of each varying between species and region.

 Building on our successful predictive space use model for the Bearded Vulture, we have now also completed a space use model for the Cape Vulture Gyps coprotheres across its entire global range.
 This was a large collaborative project using data from almost every organisation that has put GPS tags on this species.
 These predictive maps are now being used by the Department of Forestry, Fisheries and the Environment (DFFE) to help guide wind farm placements to protect this important and threatened species.
-Additionally, we have been involved in analysing tracking data from an isolated population of Cape Vultures at the Potberg colony, Western Cape to help better understand their food requirements and habitat use.
+Additionally, we have been involved in analysing tracking data from an isolated population of Cape Vultures at the Potberg colony in the Western Cape to help better understand their food requirements and habitat use.

-Activities in 2024
+Activities in 2025

 Highlights